 What I have to inform you, comes, I own, a little out of its due course;––for it should have been told a hundred and fifty pages ago, but that I foresaw then ’twould come in pat hereafter, and be of more advantage here than elsewhere.––Writers had need look before them, to keep up the spirit and connection of what they have in hand.

 In this scene, the materiality of the book at hand is explicitly shown in two ways.
-Firstly, because the reader is addressed in the form of ‘you.’
+Firstly, because the reader is addressed in the form of ‘you’.
 Tristram thereby suggests that somebody is reading his story, somebody who has followed his narrative to this point, but who also has an interest that content-related blanks, of which they may or may not be aware, are filled by the narrator.
 Secondly, the narrator also overtly positions the story as a written text by commenting on what he failed to do “a hundred and fifty pages ago” and by employing theatre-specific language when talking about “dropp[ing] the curtain.”
 Sterne therefore metaphorically breaks with the sequentiality of the bound book by inviting his readers to skim back to the mentioned pages and look up the ‘scene’ alluded to.
 In this sense, he calls the normativity of the linear narration as dictated by the binding of books into question, while simultaneously emphasising that this material linearity has to be recognised as different from the narratological linearity, which is grounded in the narrative structure of the text, i.e. the chronological sequence in which a story is told.
 In Christina Lupton’s words, this means that “for the possibility of non-linear reading to arise at all, Tristram Shandy must first be seen as a book with a certain number of contiguously bound pages.”
 The digressions strengthen the idea that the book has been facilitated as a defined environment, in which a world of its own has been created and which the reader can access by navigating through its pages.
 That is to say, Tristram Shandy signposts the dynamical moment of material form through emphasising the narrative’s materiality and its status as an artefact.

-The focus of the next section is on how a ludic, but critical engagement with material form is precipitated in Abrams and Dorst’s S. This novel radically breaks with conventionalised literary form on various levels, for which reason its formal characteristics have to be illustrated prior to a detailed analysis of its experimental nature.
+The next section focuses on the ludic, but critical engagement with material form in Abrams and Dorst’s S. This novel radically breaks with conventionalised literary form on various levels, for which reason its formal characteristics have to be illustrated prior to a detailed analysis of its experimental nature.

 The outer appearance of S. already differs from conventionally presented novels due to its ludic engagement with form.
 The slipcase, on which a big ‘S’ is shown, names the novel’s authors – Abrams and Dorst – only on a small, removable badge that has to be broken like a signet in order for the reader to be granted access to the book.
-This slipcase, however, contains a book with a different title and a different author: ‘Ship of Theseus,’ written by the fictive author V.M.
+This slipcase, however, contains a book with a different title and a different author: ‘Ship of Theseus’, written by the fictive author V.M.
 Straka.
-This formal device already prepares the reader for the doubled narrative levels to be encountered within the book, the novel ‘Ship of Theseus’ written by the fictive author V.M.
+This formal device already prepares the reader for the doubled narrative levels to be encountered within the book: the novel ‘Ship of Theseus’ written by the fictive author V.M.
 Straka and a dialogue between the two students Jen and Eric, which is to be found in the margins of Straka’s novel.
 Furthermore, S. contains numerous artefacts, which are not materially connected to the book, such as letters, maps, or postcards.